-The ultimate play centre is known as 'The Wildebeast' and is packed with activity features that will provide 24/7 entertainment.
+The ultimate play centre is known as 'The Kudu' and is packed with activity features that will provide 24/7 entertainment.
 A structure more likely to be found in a play park than a garden.
-There are three towers of varying heights, climbing ramp, swing, slide, two seat glider, picnic table, clatter bridge and sand pit just for starters.
+There is a tower, climbing ladder, swings, slide, two seat glider, monkey bars and sand pit just for starters.
 A sure fire winner for agile and energetic youngsters.

 Other play equipment include a toddlers' 'rock wall' with multi-coloured hand and foot grips, climbing net, play den, 4ft slide and play deck all in one structure.
 There are further variations including imaginative play centres with nautical themes that are ideal for ocean going role play.
 They include an outlook area and fabric hull with portholes together with a ladder and slide, rock wall or swing.

 All this equipment is designed with childrens' well being in mind.
 You can rest assured that they are enjoying their free time, interacting with their friends and learning all the time in the safety of your own garden.